 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported University of Minnesota-Twin Cities net price for in-state students is $15,589* for the 2014/2015 academic year.
+The reported Minnesota net price for in-state students is $17,729* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|